 (4) For the purposes of the appointment of a person in accordance with the Electricity (Licensing) Regulations 1991 regulation 5(2)(b)(i) and (d)(i), as amended by this regulation, regard may be had to any period during which the person was the holder of an “A” grade licence for electrical installing work issued under the Electricity (Licensing) Regulations 1991, as in force before the commencement of this regulation.

+7 On the date as at which this compilation was prepared, the Electricity (Licensing) Amendment Regulations 2014 r.
+3 and 4 had not come into operation.
+They read as follows:

+3. Regulations amended

+These regulations amend the Electricity (Licensing) Regulations 1991.

+4. Regulation 4A amended

+In regulation 4A(2A) delete “Road Traffic Act 1974 section 5(1),” and insert:

+Road Traffic (Administration) Act 2008 section 4,